-The fifth exciting entry to the Todd Ingram series, Edge of Valor features the World War II exploits of Cdr.
-Todd Ingram, commanding officer of the destroyer USS Maxwell (DD 525).
-After the ship is damaged by a hit from a kamikaze just off Okinawa, they pull in for repairs at Kerama Retto Island where they hear news of the war's end.
-Instead of being shipped home with the rest, Cdr.
-Ingram receives orders to fly to Manila where he is thrown into the events regarding the formal surrender.
-Two days later, the promise of being able to attend the ceremony at Tokyo Bay seems a distant hope as he is sent to Karafuto Island to defuse a Soviet attack on Hokkaido, and to extract a Red Cross representative who is being protected by the Japanese in the garrison that is under siege by the Soviets and who has overwhelming photographic evidence of horrific deeds enacted on Chinese citizens...
-Three weeks ago, there was a war on.
-He was fighting the Japanese and the Soviets were allies, now the war is over and the battles lines aren't so clear anymore.
+The fifth exciting entry to the Todd Ingram series, Edge of Valor features the World War II exploits of Commander Todd Ingram, now skipper of the destroyer USS Maxwell (DD 525).
+After the ship is hit by a kamikaze off Okinawa, they pull in for repairs at Kerama Retto Island where they learn of the war's end.
+Instead of being shipped home, Ingram receives orders to fly to Manila where he is thrown into planning the formal surrender ceremony in Tokyo Bay.
+Two days later, the promise of attending the surrender ceremony becomes a distant hope as he is sent to Karafuto Island (soon to be renamed after the Soviet conquest – Sakhalin), to defuse a Russian attack on Hokkaido.
+Also, Ingram is detailed to extract a Red Cross representative on Karafuto who is being protected by the Japanese garrison.
+Reportedly, the man has overwhelming photographic evidence of grisly human experiments on Chinese citizens.
+Three weeks ago, Ingram was fighting the Japanese and the Soviets were allies.
+Now, the war is over, but Ingram doesn't know who to trust.

 SYNOPSIS by John J Gobbell

 The Fifth novel of the Todd Ingram Historical Naval Adventures, published by the U.S. Naval Institute Press.